kostadin-t/btp-terraform/units/unit_3/lesson_1/README.md

 ### Cleaning up the configuration

-First we create a new file called `variables.tf` in the folder `learning-terraform-on-sapbtp`.
+First we create a new file called `variables.tf` in the directory `learning-terraform-on-sapbtp`.
 This is where we will put our variables that we extract.

 Let us start with the `provider.tf` file.
 Here we have put a fix value for the global account that should certainly be a variable.
 Consequently we add the following code into the `variables.tf` file: